 Mystic: Fab book, what is your Sun Sign?

 David Bogan: Scorpio.
-In a previous life, as a manager for a large department in an international bank, I employed all of my staff according to their birth signs – and when I got too busy to screen new employees, I found that the people assigned to do it, employed only star signs compatible to themselves, regardless of their qualifications.
+In a previous life, as a manager for a large department in an international bank, I employed all of my staff according to their birth signs.
+When I got too busy to screen new employees, I found that the people assigned to do it, employed only star signs compatible with themselves, regardless of their qualifications.

 David Bogan: Absolutely, and the money is the least of the issues.
 We’re born and genetically programmed to ‘survive’ and do not have a ‘use by date’ stamped on our foreheads.
 The concept of ‘retirement’ used to be a useful tool to keep people doing mind-bendingly boring jobs by thinking that there was a golden light at the end of the tunnel.
-I went into a big city book shop recently to enquire if they had the book and the young lady by the computer asked me what the title was and when I told her said, “Yuk, nobody would ever buy that!”
+I went into a big city book shop recently to inquire if they had the book and the young lady by the computer asked me what the title was.
+When I told her she said, “Yuk, nobody would ever buy that!”
 She said, “The only reason I come to work is so I can retire” and she has another 40 plus years of working left!
 How sad is that?
 To sacrifice your life for a ‘dream’ that bears no resemblance to reality.

 David Bogan: Yes to all of the above – and to people who hate their work, get out!
 Nothing is worth spending your life doing something you hate, and they won’t have to worry about retiring, their health will pack up well before that.

-David Bogan: Yes, and it will be scary for us all – we will not even know when we go into hospital, if we can get in, that they will be able to afford to treat us properly and not just trying to get us out again as quickly and cheaply as possible.
+David Bogan: Yes, and it will be scary for us all.
+We will not even know when we go into hospital if we can get in, that they will be able to afford to treat us properly and not just trying to get us out again as quickly and cheaply as possible.

 Mystic: So my strategy of doing a LOT of preventative stuff is not so flaky after all.
 Your book has a lot of genius advice for the Pluto in Leo (baby boomer) generation – what would your suggestion be for Gen X (Pluto in Virgo and Libra) and Gen Y (late Pluto in Libra/Pluto in Scorpio)??

 David Bogan: Gen X and Y are on the same journey, just a bit further back.
-I recently saw the attempt by one of these to manage their retirement, they had their parents and grand parents removed from their family crypt into the council one, chiselled the family name off the crypt, and listed it for sale.
+I recently saw the attempt by one of these to manage their retirement; they had their parents and grandparents removed from their family crypt into the council one, chiseled the family name off the vault, and listed it for sale.
 I have a photograph of it with the land agents ‘For Sale’ sign in the front and was going to use it as the cover of a book which I’d entitle “Only in Australia!”

-The next biggest mistake for self-imposed retirees, after buying the little car ‘to see them out’, is to move out to the beach, the country, a distant suburb or small town.
-They want to ‘get away from it all’.
+The next biggest mistake for self-imposed retirees, after buying the little car ‘to see them out,’ is to move out to the beach, the country, a distant suburb or small town.
+They want to ‘get away from it all.’
 What they don’t realize is that we should ‘get away’ only when we’re stressed.
 As our stress levels drop, we need to be back where the action is, where we can fulfill our destiny of a full life.
-Live where the action is and stay in your community, be part of it, young and old, rich and poor, good and bad.
+Live where the vibe is and stay in your community, be part of it, young and old, rich and poor, good and bad.
 That’s life.
 We’re all hard-wired to be part of this intrinsic fabric, that’s where we belong being useful to ourselves and others.

 Image: Roger Wilkinson